 Step 2:“When you buy a car via a loan, the car is hypothecated to the lender.
 And, this hypothecation is an endorsement in your car’s registration book,” saysPankaj Mathpal, Certified Financial Planner.An endorsement basically bars you from selling the car.
 Ideally, the bank has to send you an NOC, as mentioned above, as well as the letter to your Regional Transport Office, or RTO, and the car insurance company, informing them that the loan has been paid off by you in total.
 But again that is just in ideal world, while in the real world, you will have to go to your RTO and submit the NOC, to get this hypothecation removed.

 Step 3: You will need to submit the NOC to the insurance company from where you bought the auto insurance as well.
+If you would like to consider some new car parts then you will want to compare parts online to get the cheapest deal and Compare Aftermarket Parts.

 Once you submit the papers and the form for removal of the financier’s endorsement, the RTO gives you an acknowledgement receipt.
 You can use this receipt as the RC book, because it is only after a good two to three weeks thatyou will receive your RC book, with your name as owner and a stamp that hypothecation and endorsement have been removed.